avivace/j2-resume/README.md

 ## Goals

+- Logically and practically separate templates/tools and data source;
-- Have an agnostic data source (JSON) and edit ONLY that when updating the informations (API access to a remote endpoint exposing a compliant JSON is trivially implementable, too).
+- Have an agnostic data source (JSON) and edit ONLY that when updating the informations (API access to a remote endpoint exposing a compliant JSON is trivially implementable, too);
 - Have data source compliant and validated against a formal specification or schema (use JSON schema and possibly the JSON-Resume specification?).
-Templates must respect this schema too.
+Templates must respect this schema too;
+- Allow a sane versioning of both the data source and templates, separately;
 - Easily update and version the data source using a text editor or a (visual) JSON editor;
 - Keep the hybrid Jinja2 templates clean and similar to their plain format versions (that's why a LuaLaTeX solution was scraped).